 GWF Nutrition Blog

 Whether you are gearing up for competition season or you have an ex-performance horse enjoying its retirement, issues like tying up or muscle loss can be common and frustrating.
 And because all horses use their muscles extensively during every ride, giving them the proper care is essential.
-Follow these top tips to keep your horse’s muscles in tip top condition including providing the right kind of work and nutrition.
+Follow these tips to keep your horse’s muscles in tip top condition.